sho-bar/sho-menu/readme.txt

 Sho Menu is a custom WordPress plugin for Shobar Restaurant that adds a pretty menu to your website.

 == Changelog ==

+= 1.1 =
+* Improve styling for designations.
+They are now more compact and look better

 = 1.0 =
 * Added dynamic changing of the dish icon weight to the popup as well.
 Forgot to do it in the previous version